Kong/developer.konghq.com/app/gateway/routing/expressions.md

   - /gateway/routing/
 ---

-{{site.base_gateway}} includes a rule-based engine using a domain-specific expressions language.
-Expressions can be used to perform tasks such as defining complex routing logic.
+{{ page.description }} Expressions can be used to perform tasks such as defining complex routing logic.
 This guide is a reference for the expressions language and explains how it can be used.